How to Connect with Loved Ones

-Under stress, we fall back on what we did previously because stressful situations is exactly when emotional highjacking can occur.
-If this is scary or too overwhelming we will try to avoid it or deny it.
+We fall back on default coping mechanisms during a crisis, regardless of whether they are effective.
+We do this because stressful situations are exactly when emotional hijacking can occur.
+If something is scary or too overwhelming, we will try to avoid it or deny it.

 Change and stressful situations will either push people towards: